aspose-words/Aspose.Words-for-Java/README.md

 ##Aspose.Words for Java
-[Aspose.Words for Java](http://www.aspose.com/products/words/java) is an advanced Word document processing API that enables you to perform a wide range of document processing tasks directly within your Java applications.
-Aspose.Words for Java supports DOC, OOXML, RTF, HTML, OpenDocument, PDF, XPS, EPUB and other formats.
-With Aspose.Words you can view, generate, modify, convert, render and print documents without using Microsoft Word.
+[Aspose.Words for Java](http://www.aspose.com/products/words/java) is an advanced Java Word processing API that enables you to perform a great range of document processing tasks directly within your Java applications.
+Aspose.Words for Java API supports processing word (DOC, DOCX, OOXML, RTF) HTML, OpenDocument, PDF, EPUB, XPS, SWF and all image formats.
+With Aspose.Words you can generate, modify, and convert documents without using Microsoft Word.

 This repository contains [Examples](Examples), [Plugins](Plugins) and [Showcases](Showcases) for [Aspose.Words for Java](http://www.aspose.com/products/words/java) to help you learn and write your own applications.